-Their review of the most up-to-date evidence found that building just five actions into our daily lives can increase wellbeing.
+A review of the most up-to-date evidence found that building just five actions into our daily lives can increase wellbeing.
 Here I discuss 5 ways to wellbeing activity ideas.

 At the most recent seminar of the Resilience and Wellbeing Network, we asked members to list the activities and practices that they felt were contributing to their wellbeing.

 By sharing these we hoped we could inspire each other to try new things.

 I’ve looked at the list and compared it to Nef’s research.
 The results were really interesting.

 From the practices that members contributed to the flipchart, we can see the areas that most of us consider are adding to our wellbeing.